-Independent power lines are conductors which derive from and end at different power stations.
-In this case, it is not possible to formulate any hypotheses on a relation between the phase shifts concerning the homologous conductors (Figure 3e).
-The distinction between DCL and ODT has been introduced to make the following exposition more clear; the DCL is made up of two power lines having different currents and voltage typologies (therefore different phase shifts φ), while the ODT is a line having only one current and the same φ for homologous conductors.
-The condition required to optimise a DCL, or in general a system made up of more lines, is that the homologous voltages have a determined phase shift.
-This condition is not fulfilled in the case of independent power lines.
+Independent Power Lines IPL: power lines whose conductors derive from and end at different power stations.
+In this case, it is not possible to formulate any hypotheses on a relation between the phase shifts concerning the homologous conductors, (Figure 3e).

+The distinction between DCL and ODT has been introduced to make the following exposition more clear; the DCL is made up of two power lines having different currents and voltage typologies (therefore different phase shifts $\phi$ ), while the ODT is a line having only one current and the same $\phi$ for homologous conductors.
+The condition required to optimize a DCL, or in general a system made up of more lines, is that the homologous voltages have a determined phase shift.
+This condition is not fulfilled in the case of IPL.

-The phase shifts between the homologous voltages of two lines having different nominal voltages are known when the type of autotransformer used in the conversion station is also known.
-For example, a 'YNa0' ('Y' indicates the star connection of the conductors, 'N' that the neutral conductor is accessible, 'a' that input and output windings are autoconnected, and '0' no phase shift between the input and the output voltage) autotransformer does not create any phase shift between input and output voltages.
-Therefore, if two or more lines of this type run across the same site, the situation is determined by knowing V, P and Q; it is then possible to optimise the system of lines in order to obtain an optimised DCL.
+The phase shifts between the homologous voltages of two lines having different nominal voltage are known when also the type of autotransformer used in the conversion station is known.
+For example, a "YNa0" ("Y" indicates the star connection of the conductors, "N" that the neutral conductor is accessible, "a" that input and output windings are autoconnected, and "0" no phase shift between the input and the output voltage) autotransformer does not create any phase shift between input and output voltages.
+Therefore, if two or more lines of this type run across the same site, the situation is determined by knowing V, P and Q, and it is then possible to optimize the system of lines in order to obtain an ODCL.

-Licitra et al.(6) take the case of two independent lines, which do not end at the same conversion station and have no electrical characteristic in common.
-The lines under consideration are not in phase, and the phase shift between homologous conductor currents, hereinafter referred to as $\Delta\phi$, in time changes in an unpredictable manner.
-The said authors state that the sense of the energy flow is supplied by the line owner; nevertheless, these data cannot be used to evaluate $\Delta \phi$, and therefore to extrapolate the alleged conclusions, precisely because they are independent lines.
-Energy flow sense has effective meaning only if there is a common reference frame, for the two lines, as could be the voltages shown in Figure 1.
-This reference frame does not exist in the case of independent lines: the two voltage sets (and consequently the current sets) are uncorrelated, out of phase by an unknown and undefined amplitude; therefore, it cannot be obtained by the line owner even having the values of P and O. In the following part of the present work, a similar argument to Ref.
-(6) will be discussed but it will treat the case of a DCL where the system is altogether determined by the readings of V, P and Q.
+Licitra et al. ( $^6$ ) take in consideration the case of two independent lines, which do not end at the same conversion station and have no electric characteristic in common.
+The lines in consideration are not in phase, and the phase shift between homologous conductors currents, hereinafter referred to as $\Delta\phi$ , in time changes in an unpredictable manner.
+The said authors state that the sense of the energy flow is supplied by the lines owner, nevertheless, these data cannot be used to evaluate $\Delta\phi$ , and therefore to extrapolate the alleged conclusions, precisely because they are independent lines.
+Energy flow sense has an affective meaning only if there is a common reference frame, for the two lines, as could be the voltages shown in Figure 1.
+This reference frame does not exist in the case of independent lines: the two voltage sets (and consequently the current sets) are uncorrelated, out of phase by an unknown and unfixed amplitude, therefore, can not be obtained by the line owner even having the measures of P and Q. In the following part of the present work, a similar argumentation to ( $^6$ ) will be discussed but it will treat the case of a DCL where the system is altogether determined by the reading of V, P and Q.